ibm-cloud-docs/secrets-manager/integration-jenkins.md

 ## Updating the plug-in's Vault token
 {: #integration-jenkins-token}

-You can configure a `vault-refresh` job to run periodically in order to refresh the Vault token before it expires.
+You can configure a `vault-refresh` job to run periodically to refresh the Vault token before it expires.

 1. Create a periodically repeated job to refresh the token.
 The token uses the Jenkins CLI command `update-credentials-by-xml` to update the value of the token credential that you defined as a placeholder value in step 2 of the [Setting up](/docs/secrets-manager?topic=secrets-manager-integration-jenkins#integration-jenkins-setup) section.
 2. Create a Jenkins job with the name `vault-refresh`, for example.